-Each employee receiving a pay increase for the placement on Pay Structure 1 under A./1., above, shall receive a lump sum payment equal to the amount of the pay increase (if any) received under A./1., multiplied by all hours in pay status in a bargaining unit position from July 23, 2017 to the effective date of this Agreement.
+Each employee receiving a pay increase for the General Wage Adjustment under A./1., above, shall receive a lump sum payment equal to the amount of the pay increase received under 1., multiplied by all hours in pay status in a bargaining unit position from January 2, 2022July 2, 2023, to the effective date of this Agreement.
+The lump sum will account for premium pay paid.